 To assist applicants seeking Environmental Resource Permits (ERPs), an Applicant's Handbook has been prepared as part of the overall effort to promote greater statewide consistency in the administration of Chapter 62-330, Florida Administrative Code (F.A.C.).
 The ERP Applicant's Handbook is presented in two volumes.
-Applicant's Handbook Volume I (General and Environmental), is applicable statewide and contains the following:
+Applicant's Handbook Volume I (General, Water Quality and Environmental), is applicable statewide and contains the following:

-- Background information on the ERP program, including points of contact; - A summary of the statutes and rules that are used to authorize and implement the ERP program; - A summary of the types of permits, permit thresholds, and exemptions; - A discussion of the environmental criteria used for ERP evaluations; - A discussion of the erosion and sediment control requirements for ERP projects, and - A discussion of requirements for system operation and maintenance.
+- Background information on the ERP program, including points of contact; - A summary of the statutes and rules that are used to authorize and implement the ERP program; - A summary of the types of permits, permit thresholds, and exemptions; - A discussion of the stormwater quality treatment requirements used for ERP evaluations; - A discussion of the environmental criteria used for ERP evaluations; - A discussion of the erosion and sediment control requirements for ERP projects, and - A discussion of requirements for system operation and maintenance.

-Each Water Management District has adopted an ERP Applicant's Handbook Volume II ("Volume II") which contains the District-specific design and performance criteria for stormwater quantity, flood control, stormwater quality and any special basin criteria or other requirements that are applicable within the geographic area of the specific water management district.
+Each Water Management District has adopted an ERP Applicant's Handbook Volume II ("Volume II") which contains the District-specific design and performance criteria for stormwater quantity, flood control systems, design criteria for stormwater quality systems, and any special basin criteria or other requirements that are applicable within the geographic area of the specific water management district.
 This Volume II (Design Requirements for Stormwater Treatment and Management Systems - Water Quality and Water Quantity) is intended for use only within the jurisdictional boundaries of the Southwest Florida Water Management District.